zum Hauptinhalt wechseln zum Hauptmenü wechseln zum Fußbereich wechseln Universität Bielefeld Play Search

 © Universität Bielefeld

-Student A received a BA in sociology (major) and linguistics (minor) from Bielefeld University.
+Student A received a bachelor’s degree in sociology (major) and linguistics (minor) from Bielefeld University.
 During her studies she took mandatory classes in phonetics & phonology, syntax & morphology, semantics & pragmatics, formal methods, language acquisition, quantitative methods, linguistic transcription, linguistic communication, language production and comprehension as well as advanced classes in psycholinguistics and experimental pragmatics.
 She therefore qualifies for the master’s program.

 • Student B